EdCharbeneau/CodeItLive-vstheme/README.md

 # The CodeItLive (stream theme)

 A Visual Studio Code theme that uses the CodeItLive brand colors.
-Build buy the folks at CodeItLive for the audience to enjoy at work and home.
+Built by the folks at CodeItLive for the audience to enjoy at work and home.

 ## What is CodeItLive
 Code It Live is a channel created by developers, for developers.
 Each week, we will bring you live coding, pair coding, interviews, charity streams and more.